Deleted File Not in Recycle Bin | Try These Methods

 storage-configure-storage-sense

 Step 3.
-Switch off the Storage Sense.
+Switch off Storage Sense.
 Specify whether you need to clean up temporary files according to your preferences.

 turn-off-storage-sense

-If you find the deleted file not in Recycle Bin, it is likely that you have permanently deleted it, emptied the Recycle Bin, or the files were deleted from an external hard drive.
+If you find the deleted file not in Recycle Bin, likely that you have permanently deleted it, emptied the Recycle Bin, or the files were deleted from an external hard drive.

-No matter how you have lost/deleted the files, you could restore them from a backup or turn to a useful Windows data recovery tool – MyRecover.
+No matter how you have lost/deleted the files, you could restore them from a backup or turn to a useful Windows data recovery tool – FastRecovery.
+To improve data security, check out these suggestions.

 • Check twice before deleting anything.
 File deletion is one of the biggest causes of file loss.